shibaide-man/Droplet/README.md

 ### Initial Setup on HP Windows Control Computer

 1. **Launch Anaconda Powershell**:
-   - On the HP Windows Control Computer (LNC-168313), click on the `Anaconda Powershell Prompt (Anaconda3)` to open two separate terminal windows.
+   - On the HP Windows Control Computer (LNC-168313), click on the `Anaconda Powershell Prompt (Anaconda3)` to open two separate terminal windows

 2. **Navigate to Project Directory**:
    - In each terminal, navigate to the `Droplet_Controls_Update` folder using the command: